-An email parser is a service or software program that takes input data, usually in email form, and extracts relevant/usefulstructured data.
+An email parser is a service or software program that extracts relevant data from emails and condenses it into a structured form.

 Can you give me a few more use-cases or examples of email parsing?

 Many companies receive purchase orders and invoices, which really belong in their accounting systems like Xero or MYOB.

 An email parser can be used to extract the relevant data fields (e.g., Purchase date) from these emails.

 More advanced parsers such as Parserr, allow users to extract information from tables, email attachments and even stripped HTML text.

 Here are a few more examples of how Parserr can and should be used: